JodusNodus/react-qr-reader/README.md

 Type: `boolean`, Optional, Default: `false`.

 If the device does not allow camera access (e.g. IOS Browsers, Safari) you can enable legacyMode to allow the user to take a picture (On a mobile device) or use an existing one.
+To trigger the image dialog just call the method `openImageDialog` from the parent component. **Warning** You must call the method from a user action (eg. click event on some element).

 **maxImageSize**